stefanofa/awesome/TOPICS.md

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀

-*   [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, internal PKI, and SSH access.
+*   [Infisical/infisical](https://github.com/Infisical/infisical) - Infisical is the open-source platform for secrets management, PKI, and SSH access.

 ## golang